orientalArg/orientalArg/README.md

 [![welcome](https://www.figma.com/profile/908314209309808562/cover_image?e406ac33-7ca3-4066-8a3c-23b6c201d15a)](https://joaquinreynoso.vercel.app/)
 <br>
 ## Hi there!
-My name is Joaquin Reynoso and I'm a web developer.
 <br>
 #### A little about me:
-I've been working as a freelance developer for the past three years.
-I am fluent in JavaScript.
-Whenever possible, I like developing products with Modern JavaScript Frameworks like React and Astro.
+I'm a developer based in Argentina, I've been working as a freelance developer for the past three years.
+I am fluent in JavaScript, whenever possible, I like developing products with Modern JavaScript Frameworks like React and Astro.

 #### My Stack:
 [front end]